Today's Bible Reading: 2 Corinthians 7

 Reflecting and Thinking

 It would be wonderful if we could have a guarantee that our intentions would always be understood by others.
 Or if a crystal ball could indicate when we should be strict and harsh and when we should be giving and forgiving.
 The goal of biblical ministry is changed lives!
 The long term impact and value of ministry can only be measured by whether lives are changed.
-Ministry that does not result in changed lives is meaningless.
-So also, Christianity that does not change our lives is valueless.
+While there is value in changing the physical circumstances of people's lives, the ultimate goal must be that lives are changed spiritually and eternally.
+Ministry that does not result in eternally changed lives is meaningless.
+So also, Christianity that does not change our spiritual lives is valueless.

 How does God want you to change your life today?
 For whom are you restless as you await the outcome of your efforts to be an influence for Christ?
 (Pray specifically for that person today.)
-What is the different between godly sorrow and worldly sorrow according to this text (verse 10)?
-What do you think of the contrast sometimes given: sorry for what you did vs. sorry that you got caught?
+What is the different between godly sorrow and worldly sorrow according to today's reading (verse 10)?
+What do you think of this contrast: sorry for what you did vs. sorry that you got caught?
 Is repentance mental, behavioral, or both?
 Is repentance that does not change one's life genuine?
 Why or why not?